JC3/harextract/README.md

 It is extremely basic right now but may evolve over time.

-Note: Currently you'll find that not every file in the HAR is listed.
-This is because I made it skip files that don't actually have content, and files with unsupported encoding schemes.
-The GUI for this may be improved some day, or not.

 ## Bugs

 Probably a ton.
 Written quickly and only tested on Chrome for Windows.
 Report them on